maziac/z80dismblr/Readme.md

 You can additionally add a label name (here we chose "SUB19" so that it is the same name as in the big caller graph diagram).
 You can get the address from the previously created 'starwarrior.list' file.

-The result is a call graph just for subroutine at address 0x753E:
+The result is a call graph just for the subroutine at address 0x753E:

 ![](documentation/images/starwarrior_sub19.jpg)